 Another primary ingredient in this recipe is buckwheat groats.
 I love this psuedo-grain because it is gluten-free, high in protein and fiber and low GI.
 It’s not that hard to find online.
 Look for the Anthony’s Foods brand.
 A low GI is important in a food for everyone, not just those with issues with blood sugar.
 That’s because any sugar spike promotes inflammation and inflammation leads to disease.
 Pretty simple.
 Low GI is a healthier way to eat.
 You heard it here.

 What Is Black Cocoa?

-Black cocoa intensifies the flavor and presents a rich chocolate-y flavor that is even further deepened with the addition of a tsp of coffee.
+Black cocoa presents a rich chocolate-y flavor that is even further deepened with the addition of a tsp of coffee.
 And black cocoa is healthy, full of fiber, magnesium and antioxidants, though not quite as healthy as raw cacao powder.

 That’s because technically black cocoa powder has been “dutched” or washed to reduce acidity to create a smooth mellow flavor, with earthy, woodsy hues.
 It still provides the antioxidants that raw cacao does but less.
 My friends laugh when I say “so we just have to eat a bit more!”.

 Still, health-wise, I prefer raw cacao or even quality dark chocolate bars generally but it is fun to switch it up sometimes, especially when it comes to chocolate!
 And if you follow me, you know that I have plenty of chocolate recipes for you to try including these buckwheat bars and this 2-ingredient fudge and this cardamom cake.

 But regarding this no bake recipe, the steps are so simple, and then you get a healthy, no bake, vegan, plant-based, wonderful treat waiting for you in the freezer.